 Payment in full at the beginning of each term is encouraged.
 However, a payment plan is available to help students/parents meet their financial obligations.
 The terms are as follows:

-A four or eight-month payment plan can be arranged depending on the type of enrollment.
-Students/parents who wish to take advantage of this option should complete the Payment Form, which is available at the Cashier window or can be downloaded in advance by clicking here (Payment Plan Request Form).
+For 16 week classes, a four-month payment plan can be arranged from August–November for a one-time fee of $20.
+For 32 week classes, an extended payment plan can be arranged from June-March for a one-time fee of $40.
+Payment plans are dependent on the type of enrollment; students who are taking private lessons are required to register for the full 32 weeks.
+Students/parents who wish to take advantage of this option should complete the Payment Plan Form, which is available at the Cashier window or can be downloaded in advance by clicking here (Payment Plan Request Form).

 Summer Session Payment Plan

-A two-part payment plan can be arranged for May-June.
+A two-part payment plan can be arranged for May-July for summer study.
 The terms of this plan are:

-- 50% of total charges plus a $20 set-up fee is due at the time of registration.
+- Student must register in May and pay 50% of total charges plus a one-time fee of $20.

 - A late fee of $25 will be automatically assessed if payment is not received by June 15.
 Subsequent monthly late fees are charged until payment is made in full.